-Pablo D. Herrera Veitia is a 2018-2019 Nasir Jones Fellow at the Hiphop Archive and Research Institute (HARI), Hutchins Center for African and African-American Research, Harvard University.
-Herrera Veitia is an Afro-Cuban Hiphop producer who has also managed urban musicians and music-related projects in Cuba for over twenty years.
-He is arguably Cuba’s most influential beat-maker and a pioneer of the Afro-Cuban and Cuban Hiphop sounds.
+Herrera Veitia is arguably Cuba’s most influential beat-maker and a pioneer of the Afro-Cuban and Cuban Hiphop sounds who has also managed urban musicians and music-related projects in Cuba for over twenty years.
 His cultural production work has contributed directly to the careers of many of the most important rap cubano artists.
 To his credit as a cultural producer goes the coordination of the Black August Collective showcases in Havana.
 A series of US-Cuba people-to-people music events, Black August, brought to Havana’s International Hiphop Festival, presentations by Mos Def and Talib Kweli’s Black Star, Hi-Tek, Dead Prez, Common, Tony Touch, and Project Blowed between 1998 and 2002.
-Pablo also helped coordinate The Roots concert in Havana, amongst other projects where he has acted as consultant and facilitator of culture between Cuba and a few other countries, most importantly the UK.
+Pablo helped coordinate Rascalz, The Roots, and K’naan concerts in Havana amongst other projects where he has acted as consultant and facilitator of culture between Cuba and other countries, most notably the UK.